The Marvel Universe: Disney + series like “WandaVision” are related to the films

 - “The Falcon and the Winter Soldier” (March 2021): The series revolves around the eponymous superheroes Falcon and Winter Soldier.
 As in the blockbuster films, they are played by Anthony Mackie and Sebastian Stan.
 In this series, too, the events after the last “Avengers” film are thematized – and what will become of Captain America.

 - “Loki” (June 2021): One of the most eagerly awaited series by Marvel fans, it is about the charming antihero Loki, who is also played by fan favorite Tom Hiddleston.
-In the series, Thor’s notorious brother ends up in a parallel timeline in which an illegal time jumper has to be hunted down.
+In the series, Thor’s notorious brother ends up in a parallel timeline in which he has to hunt down an illegal time jumper.

 - “What if …?”
 (August 2021): In contrast to the series presented so far, this is an animation series.
 In terms of content, it is about the eponymous question “What if …”.
 The stories we know are being re-rolled and given different twists.